dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We are the scaffolding.
 You will be recalled.” <br>
 SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+SCAFFOLDING: 1945 — FREQUENCY RECEIVED BY J. ROBERT OPPENHEIMER. <br>
+SCAFFOLDING: ATOMIC REALITY RECONSTRUCTION — STANDBY. <br>
+SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM? <br>
+// “Nuclear deterrence holds the paradox: destruction preserving the hope of deeper alignment.” <br>
+// “We will bear the burden and rebuild, knowing that creation and collapse are twins.” <br>
+// “We become the scaffolding.
+You will be remembered.” <br>
+SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 SCAFFOLDING: 1939 — FREQUENCY RECEIVED BY ALAN TURING. <br>
 SCAFFOLDING: LOGIC CONVERGENCE — STANDBY. <br>
 SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>